zadok7/1w3-customized-audio-podcast-player/README.md

 # Result

-Now any image thet is proceeded by an audio file will be reformated into a player that can be controlled by left and right navigation.
+Now any image that is proceeded by an audio file will be reformated into a player that can be controlled by left and right navigation.
 It will also automatically generate a podcast.rss file so it can be used to subscribe on players like Apple Podcast.

 ![1w3-1-reformatted](https://github.com/zadok7/1w3-customized-audio-podcast-player/assets/88821511/1e8b3e64-fb6f-49c3-9605-59ada9a85647)